jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 ### Saving Throws

 The Saving Throws entry is reserved for creatures that are adept at resisting certain kinds of effects.
-For example, a creature that isn't easily [[charmed]] or [[frightened]] might gain a bonus on its Wisdom saving throws.
+For example, a creature that isn't easily [[Charmed]] or [[Frightened]] might gain a bonus on its Wisdom saving throws.
 Most creatures don't have special saving throw bonuses, in which case this section is absent.

 A saving throw bonus is the sum of a monster's relevant ability modifier and its proficiency bonus, which is determined by the monster's challenge rating (as shown in the Proficiency Bonus by Challenge Rating table).